nophead/Mendel90/README.txt

 Use
 ---
-Add the directory of the OpenScad executable to your search.
+Add the directory of the OpenScad executable to your search path.
 For Windows OpenSCAD-2012.02 or later is required.
-For Linux it will need to be OpenScad-2011.12 or later.
+For Linux it will need to be openscad-2011.12 or later.

 To make all the files for a machine run
     make_machine.py machine_name